This story is read aloud at: https://youtu.be/zHsmCAGnfyU

-Before the flood, a couple figure out the effort involved in good vs bad behavior.
-(1000 words)
+Synopsis: Before the flood, a bizarre couple calculates the effort involved in good versus evil behavior.

-Lately, Hugo has been a lightning rod of criticism.
-His wife, Sadie wanted him to make choices that exhausted him.
+Lately, Hugo has been a lightning rod for criticism.
+His wife, Sadie, wanted him to make choices that exhausted him.
 Being pampered, she never really knew what it took to be a well-rounded businessperson living in the small town of Ben Ficklin.
-But in all fairness, she had her moods and he had his; so, they were equal in many respects.
+But in all fairness, she had her moods, and he had his—so, they were equal in many respects.

-As he left their home on the courthouse square the morning of August 9th of 1882, he grabbed an umbrella for the likelihood of rain.
-He left her complaining about breakfast being cold.
-Their maid she considered incompetent because the cook stove had little dry wood.
+As Hugo left their home on the courthouse square the morning of August 9, 1882, he grabbed an umbrella for the likelihood of rain.
+He left Sadie complaining about breakfast being cold.
+Her maid was incompetent, she thought, because the cook stove had little dry wood.

-Escaping into the day, he was thankful that the rain had relented for a while.
+But he, escaping into the day, was thankful that the rain had relented for a while.
 There had been so much moisture for a week, mud was everywhere.
 Little did he know that it was the beginning of a rare monsoon season in the Concho Valley.

 Fortunately, the wooden sidewalks prevented him from muddying up to his knees.
 The same footways became the playpen of children whose parents needed to get them out of their hair.